darrenjw/fp-ssc-course/Scala/docs/Example.md

 val X = DenseMatrix.horzcat(ones.toDenseMatrix.t, x)
 val p = X.cols
 ```

-Now define the likelihood and some functions for gradient ascent.
+Now `y` is our response variable and `X` is our covariate matrix, including an intercept column.
+Now we define the likelihood and some functions for gradient ascent.
+Note that the `ascend` function contains a tail-recursive function `go` that avoids the need for mutable variables and a "while loop", but is effectively equivalent.
 ```scala mdoc
 def ll(beta: DVD): Double =
   sum(-log(ones + exp(-1.0*(2.0*y - ones)*:*(X * beta))))